Atopic dermatitis commonly presents with dry, itchy skin.

 - Allergic contact dermatitis

-- Consensus-based European guidelines for treatment of atopic eczema (atopic dermatitis) in adults and children
+- Guideline for the systemic treatment of atopic eczema

 EczemaMore Patient leaflets